kolenaIO/kolena/docs/metrics/recall.md

 ### Examples

-Perfect model predictions, where every ground truth is recalled by an inference:
+Perfect model inferences, where every ground truth is recalled by an inference:

 <div class="grid" markdown>
 | Metric | Value |